Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 - Any mod that has it's own precombine files, found in Meshes/Precombined, or it's own Visibility files, found in the Vis folder, might need a patch with PRP.
 If the files are conflicting then it is possible the mod needs a patch or to at least to have it's precombined files regenerated with the Apply Material Swap.pas script if the mod in question didn't do that.

 ## Stage One - the precombining step
+Once you have figured out which mods would need PRP patches, let us get down to business.
+You should open xedit with the mod in question and PRP (I do not believe load order would be relevant here).
+Deep copy as override with overwriting the Cell and Worldspace records of the plugin in question.
+This will copy everything the plugin touches

 [^1]: Guide was built using this version, but you can probably use the latest version.
 [^2]: Guide will be using this because I use an enb